Frequently Asked Questions

 The Next Generation Science Standards are being developed by a partnership that includes The National Research Council, the National Science Teachers Association, the American Association for the Advancement of Science, and Achieve.
 For more information, visit: http://www.nextgenscience.org.

-The Smarter Balanced assessment system will measure the full depth and breadth of the Common Core State Standards in ELA/literacy and mathematics.
+The Smarter Balanced Assessment System will measure the full depth and breadth of the Common Core State Standards in English and math.
 The authors of the Common Core explicitly focused on the cognitive skills and knowledge that students need to be ready to succeed in entry-level, credit-bearing, academic college courses and in workforce training programs.
 Critical-thinking, problem-solving, and communication skills are a major focus in the standards.
 Through innovative items and performance tasks, Smarter Balanced will measure these important skills.

 However, the Common Core authors also note that the standards are not meant to encompass everything a student should learn, or describe all of the skills that students need in the 21st century.
 Indeed, academic readiness—as defined by the Common Core—is only part of a more comprehensive set of knowledge and skills that contribute to college and career readiness, such as work habits, persistence, and postsecondary planning.

 Smarter Balanced has engaged teachers in the development of the assessment system in the following ways:

 - Smarter Balanced collaborated with more than 500 educators across the Consortium in the development of the interim and summative assessments.
 These teachers, recruited by member states, wrote test questions and participated in a review of questions for content, bias/sensitivity, and accessibility.